panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ---
 title: 'How to Use ECMAScript Modules in Node.js'
-description: "How to enable and use natively ECMAScript 2015 modules in Node.js."
+description: "How to enable and use ECMAScript 2015 modules in Node.js."
 published: "2021-04-27T12:00Z"
 modified: "2021-04-27T12:00Z"
 thumbnail: "./images/cover-4.png"